 What Makes a Project Go Well

-In our experience, the projects that succeed most quickly share three characteristics: a specific, bounded scope; a clear owner on the client side who can make decisions about the output format and validation criteria; and real example documents to build and test against.
-The projects that run into difficulty tend to have a vague or expanding scope, no designated decision-maker, and no real materials to work with until late in the build.
+The projects that succeed quickest share three characteristics: a specific bounded scope; a clear owner on the firm side who can make decisions about output format and validation criteria (usually a knowledge lawyer or innovation lead, not a remote IT contact); and real example documents to build and test against.
+The projects that run into difficulty have vague or expanding scope, no designated decision-maker, and no real materials to work with until late in the build.

-Getting these three things in place before you start is the best investment you can make in a successful automation project.
+Getting these three things in place before you start is the best investment you can make in a successful project.
+If you would like to talk through scoping a specific workflow at your firm, get a quote.